doublesecretagency/craft-googlemaps/docs/maps/twig-php-methods.md

-# Twig & PHP Methods
+# Additional Twig & PHP Methods

 In addition to all the [Universal Methods](/maps/universal-methods/) available in the API, there are a few more methods that are available exclusively in Twig and PHP.